Head Swim Coach Roger Williams University

 Over the course of his coaching career, Emmert has had 14 USA Olympic Team Trials Qualifiers and 32 USA Swimming Senior National Qualifiers, in addition to 23 all-conference swimmers.

 Emmert is a 2004 graduate of URI, where he was a four-year letterwinner and served as team co-captain in his senior year.
 He earned the URI Coaches' Award in 2002 and was named Team MVP in 2004.
 He also set the Rams' school record in the 200 Yard Freestyle during his time at URI.
-In addition, Emmert holds a Master's Degree in Liberal Arts from TCU.
+In addition, Emmert holds a Master's Degree in Liberal Arts from TCU and is pursuing a Masters of Science in Leadership from RWU.

-Matt and his wife Jillian reside in Middletown with their daughter Brynn, and two dogs, Gansett and Boston.
+Matt and his wife Jillian reside in Portsmouth with their two daughters.

 Assistant Swim Coach Roger Williams University